EdgeVerve/oe-kafka/README.md

 The mixin is named **KafkaMixin** and it provides the *Kafka Publisher* feature.

 The boot script in the *oe-kafka* module provides the **Kafka Subscriber** feature.

 The two features can work independent of each other but share some [Configuration](#Configuration) options.

 ### Kafka Publisher

 It provides the ability to automatically publish *Create*, *Update* and *Delete* operation data to a configured **Kafka** *topic*.
-The *topic* is composed of a
-*prefix* and a *suffix*, concatenated by a period (.).
+The *topic* is composed of a *prefix* and a *suffix*, concatenated by a period (.).
 Thus the *topic* is of the form `<PREFIX>.<SUFFIX>`.

 The *prefix* is configurable in the application's **config.json**, while the *suffix* is automatically set to the **Model Name** by default.
 The *suffix* may be overridden at the model level through **KafkaMixin** properties.

 The application Models for which this feature applies, is configurable.
 The application may choose to apply the **Kafka Publisher** feature to all models of the application, which is the default behavior for all app Models derived from `BaseEntity.`

 However, this default can be turned off using the `noBaseEntityAttach` flag in `app-list.json`.
 After this, **KafkaMixin** needs to be explicitly attached to models that need the **Kafka Publisher** feature.

-Failure to publish to Kafka Topic results in the event being logged to an error queue Model, namely **KafkaFailQueue**.
+Failure to publish to Kafka Topic results in the event being logged to an error queue Model named **KafkaFailQueue**.

 ### Kafka Subscriber
-It provides the ability to automatically *Create*, *Update* and *Delete* Model instances whenever appropriate messages are received on a configured Kafka topic.
+It provides the ability to automatically *Create*, *Update* and *Delete* Model instances (data) whenever appropriate messages are received on a configured Kafka topic.

 There are 2 ways to configure the *topic* for this feature -
 1. Have a common topic for receiving Kafka messages - this works for all Models, i.e., any model instance can be created/updated/deleted if the appropriate message is received on this common topic.
+In this case, the message needs to provide the modelName in `msg.type` field.
-2. Have Model-specific topics for receiving Kafka messages - this works for only the Models which are specified as part of the topic-model mapping.
+2. Have Model-specific topics for receiving Kafka messages.
+In this case, the message should not specify the modelName.
+It is taken from the topic-model mapping in the [configuration](#Configuration).

 Both the above configurations are done via **config.json**.
-These configurations can both exist simultaneously, in which case, messages may be sent to either the default topic or the topics specified as part of the topic-model mapping.
+These [configurations](#Configuration) can both exist simultaneously, in which case, appropriate messages (with/without `msg.type` (see above)) may be sent to either the default topic or the topics specified as part of the topic-model mapping.